WHY I BECAME A NUTRITIONIST

 My name is Alethea Mills, and I’m passionate about helping people rediscover the spark of vitality deep within.

 As a child, I loved to move my body and stay active.
 But as I gained weight throughout my teen years, I started believing that sport was only for the ‘fit girls’.
-So, I walked away from the healthy and active lifestyle.
+So, I walked away from a healthy and active lifestyle.

 I didn’t know what to do with my life.
 But I knew there had to be a better way to live.
 So, I began to look for a more vibrant way including regular movement.